 The uniform in the passenger’s seat had his window down.
 He watched me.
 I watched back, practically daring them to stop.
 But they didn’t.
 They rolled slowly around the corner.

-I pulled Detective Rigdon’s card out of my pocket.
+I found Detective Rigdon’s card in my wallet and gave him a call.
 He answered on the first ring.

-“Southern boy,” he said.
+“Southern boy,” he said after I introduced myself.
 “Ran into one of your guys at the scene earlier.
 He was cataloging all the food from the shop.
 Didn’t seem very happy you weren’t around to help.”

 Tucker would get over it.
 I explained my problem.